githubsttar/matillion/technical_writing_exercise.md

 ![matillion_registration_complete](images/matillion_registration_complete.png)

-You've completed the registration process of the Matillion Hub and your 14-day free trial has now started.
+Congratulations on completing the registration process of the Matillion Hub.
+Your 14-day free trial has now started.

+> ##### Next Steps
+>
+> - To further explore Matillion and make the most of your 14-day free trial, you might find the following resources helpful:
+>
+> [Designer User Interface]() - Get familiar with the Designer User Interface and essential functionalities.
+> [Designer Overview](https://docs.matillion.com/data-productivity-cloud/designer/docs/designer-overview/) - Understand how to create your own complex ELT pipeline workflows.
+> [Create a Matillion ETL instance](https://docs.matillion.com/metl/docs/matillion-etl-instance-creation/#max-environments) - Learn how to create a Matillion ETL instance in the Hub.
+> [Matillion Academy](https://academy.matillion.com/certifications) - Take your data skills to the next level with Matillion Academy.
+Here, you'll find training videos, how-to guides and everything you need to become a Matillion Subject Matter Expert.